 The Summer Study Internship Program's 2-credit Internship Course meets on Friday mornings throughout Summer 1 and two evenings in Summer 2.
 The course explores links between your academic track and your on-site professional experience, and provides support and guidance as you prepare for your placement.

 Courses: Principles and Practices of Public Relations; Writing for Communication

 Internship Site: Foundation for a Green Future, Inc.

-Perspectives: This experience has allowed me to understand the ins and outs of planning a large scale non-profit event and the connections I made will help me in the future.
-The program is the perfect way to get a feel for what you want to do career-wise.
+Perspectives: The experience allowed me to understand the ins and outs of planning a large scale, non-profit event.
+The connections I made will be helpful in the future.
+The program is a perfect way to get a feel for what you want to do career-wise.